benliepert/personal-website/content/blog/ptrace.md

 # Handling arguments of system calls

 Accessing the arguments `ptrace()` provides us with is fairly straight forward.
-Earlier we have already used the return value of `ptrace::getregs()` to access the `system call number`.
-This return value is actually the socalled `user_regs_struct`.
-The struct can be printed to inspect its contents:
+We have already used the return value of `ptrace::getregs()` to access the `system call number` earlier.
+This return value is actually the so-called `user_regs_struct`.
+In the following snippet, I am printing the corresponding `user_regs_struct` for every system call:

 ```Rust
 mod system_call_names;